 Overcoming Leadership Obstacles Associated with Linear Thinking

-How can linear thinkers learn to “rebuild” their brain so that the primary lens through which they see the world allows them to become strong leaders?
+How can linear thinkers learn to “rebuild” their brain so that the primary lens through which they see the world allows them to become stronger leaders?

 The following strategies can help linear thinkers overcome their challenges in leadership roles:

 - Increase flexibility — One of the core leadership challenges issues among linear thinkers is a tendency toward rigidity.
 Because of the way their brains process information, they view things as black or white.
-Their thoughts are not unlike the binary code upon which many of their products are based, things are either “on” or “off.”
-Right or wrong.
-Adopting a more flexible approach allows leaders to better adapt when situations veer off course, to become more resilience in the face of challenges and to welcome innovation.
+Their thoughts are not unlike the binary code upon which many of their products are based; things are either “on” or “off,” either right or wrong.
+Adopting a more flexible approach allows leaders to better adapt when situations veer off course, to exercise more resilience in the face of challenges and to welcome innovation.

 - Cultivate emotional intelligence — Linear thinkers often have difficulty connecting with and relating to others.
 Jon, for example, didn’t understand why he needed to forge any type of relationship with his team members.
 “We’re here to work, aren’t we?” he would say.
 In time, Jon learned that in order to work well together, developing healthy relationships with and among team members was essential.
 Effective leaders focus on impact and engagement, with the emotional bandwidth to understand the context and nuances of each situation in order to positively affect the organization, its employees and its customers.
 The first place to start is by developing empathy, which allows them to see a situation from another’s perspective.

 - Master somatic communication — Like many new leaders, Jon quickly learned that the majority of communication is non-verbal, transcending words.
 By walking down the hall averting eye contact, his message was clear: “I don’t really want to interact with you.”
-When Jon adopted a more open posture in meetings — arms uncrossed, leaning in rather than away from — the table, he found that it encouraged his team members to speak up, offering their opinions and ideas, which sparked productive dialogue.
+When Jon adopted a more open posture in meetings — arms uncrossed, leaning in rather than away from — the table, he found that it encouraged his team members to speak up and offer their opinions and ideas, which sparked productive dialogue.

-- Recognize blind spots — What skills are they lacking, or do they need to refine?
+- Recognize blind spots — What skills are lacking or need refinement?
 As a result of the increased self-awareness they gain through executive coaching and/or 360 reviews, linear thinkers can make prudent decisions about what they need to do to increase their leadership effectiveness, including choosing the right partners to help them achieve their personal and professional goals.